allebb/sentora-sso-module/README.md

 ```

 Now that you have it install, go and activate the module in the Sentora Module Admin and then go to ```Admin > SSO Config`` and set your own encryption key and IV (initiation vector).

-## Support

-Premium support is provided by [Supared Limited](http://supared.com).
-If you would like consultancy/development services to implement this into your existing solution please contact us at: hello@supared.com